From newsroom to copy desk: why journalists make the best copywriters

 • Translate large amounts of complex information into a well-structured narrative where every word serves a purpose.

-• And do all of this quickly—because deadlines are non-negotiable.
+• And do all of this quickly—because deadlines are non-negotiable when your magazine is going to press in time to hit the shelves.

 Whether it’s a video script for a luxury travel startup, persuasive web copy for a nonprofit, or a detailed whitepaper for a SaaS company, I approach each project with the same mindset:

-What’s the story?
-Why does it matter to this audience?
-And how can we most effectively tell it?
+What’s the heart of the story?
+Why does it matter to the people we’re telling it to?
+And how can we tell it in the most satisfying way?

 If you think a versatile writer with a background in both journalism and copywriting could be a good fit for you, I’d love to hear about your goals.